 Zuckerman Law represents workers in a wide range of employment-related matters, including:

 - representing corporate whistleblowers in claims under the whistleblower protection provisions of the Sarbanes-Oxley Act and Dodd-Frank Act;

-- representing federal employees in adverse action appeals at the Merit Systems Protection Board and claims under the Whistleblower Protection Act, including individual right of action appeals;
+- representing federal employees in responding to proposed disciplinary actions and in claims under the Whistleblower Protection Act, including individual right of action appeals;

 - representing employees of government contractors and grantees in whistleblower retaliation claims under the False Claims Act and Sections 827 and 828 of the NDAA;